Mumbai: Geography

 Soil cover in the city region is predominantly sandy due to its proximity to the sea.
 In the suburbs, the soil cover is largely alluvial and loamy.
-The underlying rock of the region is composed of black Deccan basalt flows, and their acidic and basic variants dating back to the late Cretaceous and early Eocene eras.
+The underlying rock of the region is composed of black Deccan basalt flows, and their acidic and basic variants date back to the late Cretaceous and early Eocene eras.
 Mumbai sits on a seismically active zone owing to the presence of 23 fault lines in the vicinity.
-The area is classified as a Seismic Zone III region, which means an earthquake of up to magnitude 6.5 on the Richter magnitude scale may be expected.
+The area is classified as a Seismic Zone III region, which means an earthquake of up to magnitude 6.5 on the Richter magnitude scale could occur.

 Climate

-Mumbai has a tropical climate, specifically a tropical wet and dry climate (Aw) under the Köppen climate classification.
-It varies between a dry period extending from October to May and a wet period peaking in June.
-The cooler season from December to February is followed by the hotter season from March to May.
-The period from June to about the end of September constitutes the south west monsoon season, and October and November form the post-monsoon season.
+Mumbai has an extreme tropical wet and dry climate (Aw) under the Köppen climate classification.
+However, the central and northern suburbs experience a tropical monsoon climate (Am) with even heavier rainfall during the wet season.
+Mumbai generally has a nearly rainless stretch from October to May, with its most intense rainfall occurring during the peak wet period in July.
+A cooler season from December to February is followed by a hotter season from March to May.
+The period from June to the end of September constitutes the southwest monsoon season, and October and November form the post-monsoon season.

-Between June and September, the South-west monsoon rains occur in Mumbai.
+Between June and September, the southwest monsoon rains occur in Mumbai.
 Pre-monsoon showers are received in May.
 Occasionally, north-east monsoon showers occur in October and November.
 The maximum annual rainfall ever recorded was 3452 mm for 1954.
-The highest rainfall recorded in a single day was 944 mm on 26 July 2005.
-The average total annual rainfall is 2213.4 mm for the Island City, and 2502.3 mm for the suburbs.
+The most rainfall recorded in a single day was 944 mm on 26 July 2005.
+The average total annual rainfall is 2213.4 mm for the Island City and 2502.3 mm for the suburbs.